-(a) No fences shall be permitted in front yard areas and side yards extending beyond the house facade on developments in the SF areas, except for lots of 2 acres or more.
+(a) No fences shall be permitted in front yard areas and side yards extending beyond the house facade on developments in the SF areas, except for lots of two acres or more.

-(b) Fencing in side yard or back yard areas shall not exceed 6 feet, 0 inches in height.
+(b) Fencing in side yard or back yard areasAll perimeter fencing shall not exceed 6six feet, 0inches in height.
 All fences shall be of open construction and not solid or near-solid fabric or surfacing.
 Open construction shall mean that each fence panel, when viewed from an elevation perspective at a perpendicular to that elevation, shall be constructed of materials that allow at least 50% of the surface area of each panel to provide for an open unobstructed view.